 - Schools are closed through the end of the 2019-20 school year, by order of the Governor.

 - Home learning of new content for students in K-12 continues.

 - All school-related activities and programs are canceled until further notice.

-- While our schools are closed, our playgrounds will also be closed for use by our families and community.
+- While our schools are closed, our playgrounds are closed.

 - District Update: Tuesday, April 7, 2020

 - Superintendent’s Letter: Tuesday, March 31, 2020